AnyLog-co/documentation/using kafka.md

 ## AnyLog serves as a Data Consumer

 Each node in the AnyLog Network can be configured as a data consumer.
+The flow of data from a Kafka instance to the network is detailed in the [The Southbound Connectors Diagram](https://github.com/AnyLog-co/documentation/blob/master/adding%20data.md#the-southbound-connectors-diagram).

 The command ***run kafka consumer*** initiates a process that serves as a client that subscribes to one or more topics and consume published messages by pulling data from the Kafka instance.